 How are we helping children through extreme weather events

-As temperatures across the world increase, heatwaves are growing in both frequency and intensity, triggering severe consequences including wildfires, and exacerbating droughts and health risks.
+As temperatures across the world increase, heatwaves are growing in both frequency and intensity, triggering severe consequences including wildfires, hurricanes and exacerbating droughts leading to health risks.

 A record 711 million children, almost one-third of the global child population, were exposed to extreme heatwaves in 2024 - the highest number recorded.